-(b) Contracts for guard services.
-Insert the clause at 552.237-72, Prohibition Regarding "Quasi-Military Armed Forces," in solicitations and contracts for guard services.
+(b) Insert 552.237-72, Prohibition Regarding "Quasi-Military Armed Forces," in solicitations and contracts for guard service.

 Subpart 537.2 - Advisory and Assistance Services

 As used in this subpart-

 Evaluation or analysis of a proposal means proposal evaluation as described in FAR 15.305.
 It includes: Cost or price evaluation using cost or price analysis, as defined in FAR 15.404.